maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 ## File handling

 Most versions of BASIC include some form of file handling based on the `OPEN` and `CLOSE` statements.
 Unfortunately, that is where the commonality ends.
-Devices on early computers varied widely in their underlying concepts as well as their implementations, such that sending data to one device, like a tape drive, would have entirely different syntax as sending the same data to a printer.
+Devices on early computers varied widely in their underlying concepts as well as their implementations, such that sending data to a device like a tape drive would have entirely different syntax than sending the same data to a printer.
 Even those dialects that had the same underlying code, like Commodore BASIC and AppleSoft, vary too much to allow code to be portable, and often differ even between models from the same company, like the PET vs. C64.

 One of the goals for RetroBASIC is to run known-good programs with few or no changes to the original code.
 In the case of file handling this is simply not possible.
 One could choose a target platform and copy that syntax, say the C64, but this would force every other platform to be changed to that style.
 Instead, RetroBASIC implements the same basic set of file statements as most BASICs, but uses Unix-like syntax to refer to the files and devices.
 All file input/output takes place through a filename and uses Unix-like modes for access, "r" for read, "w" for write, and "a" for append.
 The filename may contain a path, which can include path elements like `.`, `..` and `~`, which will be correctly expanded into complete paths.

 When a file is `OPEN`ed, it is assigned a number.
-The name for these numbers also varies, MS calls these *logical file numbers* while Atari called them *IOCB numbers* and Unix calls them *streams* or *file handles*.
+The name for these numbers varies, MS called these *logical file numbers* while Atari called them *IOCB numbers* and Unix calls them *file descriptors*.
 RetroBASIC refers to these as *channels*.
-Once a channel is opened, any input or output to that device is handled using that channel number.
+Any input or output to a device is handled by `OPEN`ing the channel and then using that number in the input/output statements.
 RetroBASIC allows channel numbers between 1 and 255 and allows a maximum of 16 channels to be open at a time.
 Although these limits are arbitrary and much less than any modern machine can handle, a BASIC program that runs outside these limits is likely doing so due to an error in the code, so breaking either limit returns an error in RetroBASIC.

 Files always have an internal "position" or "file pointer" where the next read or write will take place, this is normally set to the first byte in the file when it is `OPEN`ed, but can be set to the end instead using the "a"ppend flag.
 During write operations, the pointer continues to move to the end of any data that is being added, so it always points to the end of the file.
 During reads, the pointer will move through the file with each read item or line.
 When the pointer reaches the end of the file and any reading takes place, the `OUT OF DATA` error will be raised.
 This can be `TRAP`ped as normal.